icouldbreathe/icouldbreathe.github.io/content/projects/_index.md

 ---
 title: Portfolio
-summary: Take a look at some projects I have worked on in the past.
+summary: Explore some of the projects I've worked on.
 description: Explore some of the projects I've worked on.
 ---